Orange Street 立花通り

 The street is known for good cafes and is sometimes described as the "Williamsburg" of Osaka

 How to Get There

-It's located directly west of the Amerikamura neighborhood.
+It's located west of the Amerikamura neighborhood.
 Cross Yotsubashi-suji street (the large boulevard west of Amerikamura), and look for the sign reading "Orange Street."

 From furniture to fashion

 Tachibana-dori was traditionally home to Osaka's furniture makers.
-Though the neighborhood has changed to accommodate an influx of fashion brands and trendy cafes, furniture and antique stores are still a common feature of the area.
+Though the neighborhood has changed to accommodate an influx of fashion brands and trendy cafes, furniture stores are still a common feature of the area.